MuneebJS/React-Redux-Boiler-Plate/README.md

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)
+If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)-->
+# React-redux boiler plate code.
+I have created very simpler example of react-redux and every important line of code contain useful comments...
+You can also use it as a boiler plate for react-redux projects...